 Since the institution and the product are inextricably linked, the articles of association must contain provisions for both.
 SICAVs must define investment regulations whose contents are based on the provisions of the fund contract, unless CISA or the articles of association provide otherwise (Art.
 62b CISO).
 The investment regulations specify the investments, investment policy, investment restrictions, risk diversification and the risks associated with the investments.

 It is important to distinguish between self-managed SICAVs and externally managed SICAVs.
-The latter may only delegate their administration to an authorised fund manager (Art.
+The latter may only delegate their administration to an authorised fund management company (Art.
 51 para.
 2 CISO).
-Self-managed SICAVs are permitted to delegate their portfolio management activities to an asset manager of collective investment schemes who is subject to recognised supervision (Art.
-51 para.
-1 CISO).
-Unless stated otherwise, the application processes for both types of SICAV are identical.
+The SICAV may only delegate investment decisions to persons subject to recognised supervision (Art.
+36 para.
+3 CISA).

 Advance approval must be obtained from FINMA for all product-related changes which entail a change in the investment regulations.
 If there is any alteration to the basis on which authorisation was originally granted, permission must be obtained from FINMA before operations can be resumed.
 An application to this effect must be submitted to FINMA.